 Office of the Dean

-He has nearly thirty years of professional experience as an academic librarian, working at Occidental College before accepting a faculty position at UNM.
-Before serving as Associate Dean, he had various roles in charge of instruction, assessment, and public services, and has provided library instruction and research assistance and built collections in the subjects of education, arts, humanities, romance languages, communication studies, and film.
+Dr. Emmons has over thirty years of professional experience as an academic librarian, working at Occidental College before accepting a faculty position at UNM.
 He received his Bachelor of Arts in Communication Studies and his Master of Library Science at the University of California, Los Angeles, and his Doctor of Education at the University of New Mexico.

 Academic Libraries and Student Success

 “The Academic Library Impact on Student Persistence.”
 College & Research Libraries: v72 n2 (March 2011): 128-149.
 Co-author: Frances C. Wilkinson.

 “Teaching Information Literacy Skills to Prepare Teachers Who Can Bridge the Research to Practice Gap,” Reference & User Services Quarterly v49 n2 (Winter 2009): 140-150.
 Co-authors: Elizabeth B. Keefe, Veronica M. Moore, Rebecca M. Sánchez, Teresa Y. Neely, Michele M. Mals.

 “Engaging Sources: Information Literacy and the Freshman Research Paper, Part 2.”
 LOEX Quarterly v37 n2 (Summer 2011): 8-10.
 Co-authors: Wanda Martin, Carroll Botts, Cassandra Amundson.

 “Engaging Sources: Information Literacy and the Freshman Research Paper, Part 1.”
 LOEX Quarterly, v36 n4 (Winter 2010): 8-9, 12.
 Co-authors: Wanda Martin, Carroll Botts, Cassandra Amundson.